Why Is My Gas Dryer Not Heating Up? – Top 7 Causes and Solution

 If the flame sensor is not functioning correctly, it will need to be replaced.
 The sensor should be located near the igniter.
 First, you’ll need to remove the sensor with a screwdriver.
 Then you can use a multimeter to test it, and replace it if it has an incorrect reading.
 To get a new sensor, you need to contact the manufacturer and order one.

-See also 5 Reasons Why Dryer Is Heating Up But Still Not Drying Clothes - Let's Fix It
+See also Why is My Whirlpool Dryer Not Heating Up? – Let’s Fix It

 Defective High Limit Thermostat